 ||Our business is based in nature, so we feel a responsibility to be good stewards

 of our land and our surrounding environment.
-Here’s how we strive to accomplish this
+Here’s how we strive to accomplish sustainability

-- Practice sustainability by limiting our use of chemical sprays whenever possible and utliizing organic materails, biological methods, mating disruption pheromones and other means to protect the vines
+- Practice sustainability by limiting our use of chemical sprays whenever possible and utilizing organic materials, biological methods, mating disruption pheromones and other means to protect the vines

 - Compost grape waste by-products for use in our fields and gardens.